Gentle Reader, fan-fic is a touchy subject amongst us authors.

 - Second, the items must be considered allied with me, as the author, yet I have absolutely no quality control or creative influence.
 I have no way of knowing for certain, but I would rather junk were not associated with my world.

 - Third, within any movie/TV option merchandising is part of the contract, and it is a deal breaker.
-If the production company were to happen upon all these Parasol Protectorate items for sale all over the internet, they are likely to pull out of any offer.
-This could cost me not just the money, (and really you guys want me to make money because then I can continue to afford to write more books), but it also costs you, the fans, the possible pleasure of seeing these characters brought to life on the big screen.
+If the production company were to happen upon all these Parasol Protectorate items for sale all over the internet, they are likely to pull out of an offer.
+This could cost me not just the money, (and really you guys want me to make money because then I can continue to afford to write more books), but it also costs you, the fans, the possible pleasure of seeing these characters brought to life on screen.

-- Finally, and by far the worst as far I am concerned (you all know my personality) my permission was not asked.
-And this quite upsets me.
-I am easy to find on the internet, all it would take is a nice little note and some building of trust and relationship.
+- Finally, and by far the worst as far I am concerned (you all know my personality), my permission wasn’t asked.
+And this upsets me.
+I’m easy to find on the internet, all it would take is a nice little note and some building of trust and relationship.
 And I could say, “So this is what you can do and this is what will get you lawyered.”